microsoft/vscode-hexeditor/README.md

 This extension contributes the following settings:

 * `hexeditor.maxFileSize`: How many MB you want the editor to try to open before warning you with the open anyways message
+* `hexeditor.defaultEndianness`: The default endianness to use for interpreting multi-byte sequences

 ## Known Issues